 Between 2012 and 2017, content was published under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
 Beginning with the 2021 issue, content will be published under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 Contributors retain all rights to their original content.
 For every edition published in Scholarly Editing, readers may access the user interface developed for web publication and the XML file containing the core metadata for the edition.

-The editors in chief invite submissions for the 2021 publication of Scholarly Editing, Issue 39.
-We welcome essays on the theory, practice, and pedagogy of scholarly editing, reviews of print and digital editions, and small-scale editions of understudied authors and texts that reflect our diverse and multifaceted cultural heritage.
+The editorial team invites ongoing contributions for peer review to Scholarly Editing.
+We welcome transcripts of conversations and interviews between recovery practitioners; essays on the theory, practice, and pedagogy of recovery; reviews of print and digital editions, digital humanities projects, and the digital tools that enhance recovery; and small-scale editions of the understudied authors, texts, and documents that reflect our diverse and multifaceted cultural heritage.